apocalyptech/hades2_cheat/README.md

   two fake dunks.
 The catch window has been extended slightly too, though it was already much easier in Hades II than it was in the original.
-- Doubles the amount of boss/guardian drops (cinder, tears, etc), including the gem drops from Grave Thirst.
+- Doubles the amount of boss/guardian drops (cinder, tears, etc), including the gem drops from Grave Thirst, and Nightmare drops.
 - Halves the processing time for a few things in the game:
   - Keepsake advancement
   - Growing plants in the garden
   - Brewing alchemy in the cauldron
-- Improves the delivery time for items from Charon's Stash *(still untested!)*
+- Improves the delivery time for items from Charon's Stash *(may need to order one item for the changes to take effect)*

 And then some stuff that's very much just outright cheating: